 With the overall condition being poor and tired original I decided to get really ambitious with this project and research a front end swap.
 Initial investigation seemed to indicate that a late 90's Suzuki GSXR set of forks should fit with only the need for some adaptive bearings, readily available from All Balls Racing.
 More on that later.

 More research and more tear down got me looking at the whole oil tank delete situation, the starter motor had already been disconnected but not removed so no advantage weight wise gained.
 The oil tank is an expensive work around and having invested in the front end swap I decided not to remove it.
-I also wnated to recomission the starter motor, retaining the kick start as per the original.
+I also wanted to recomission the starter motor, retaining the kick start as per the original.

 Having used the cafe racer style seat from this bike on the Suzuki GS550, I turned to the pillion seat left over from the MV Agusta 750F4 project, unsold on ebay.
 I decided this would work well but would require a completely custom frame/base which could get complicated.
 Inspired by others who have created seats from wood I set about a prototype wooden seat.
 A new material to be working with, with advantages and disadavantages of course.